grandelupo/tikomat/docs/DATA_DELETION_COMPLIANCE.md

 ## Overview

-The data deletion feature allows users to request the permanent deletion of their personal data from the Tikomat platform.
+The data deletion feature allows users to request the permanent deletion of their personal data from the Filmate platform.
 This complies with:

 - Facebook's Data Deletion Requirements
 - GDPR (General Data Protection Regulation)